huizizhang949/chdp/README.md

 </p>

-And compare compare with the truth, if known
+And compare the results with the truth, if known

 ``` r
 # note that the cluster labels can be different while the partition is the same